TheDiscoMole/Machine-Learning/_posts/2017-01-01-stockfish-bitboard.md

 comments: false
 ---

-To test the performance of my Neurogensis & Synaptogenesis work I, much like every other AI nerd wanted to see how well it would perform
+To test the performance of my Neurogensis & Synaptogenesis work I, much like every other AI nerd, wanted to see how well it would perform playing a game.
+Since chess is such a cliche and well established AI community, why not see how an evolving Neural Net performes against existing powerfull engines.
+None of the major engines use any form of Deep Learning and should probably be classified as Monte Carlo Expert Machines instead of AIs.
+While dissecting the Stockfish bitboard and move generator from source I realised there would be probably be others out there looking for a legal chess move generator such as this to test their AI.

-**NOTE**

-* use a Linux distro as your OS (like Arch-Linux) cause it makes the use deep learning tools, libraries and drivers so much easier
-* unless you are planning to overclock (which is pointless for deep learning, you dont need anything other than factory coolers)
-* a better CPU and Motherboard might make sense if you are able to spare the coin and plan to upgrade over time with dual GPU.
-* thanks to the low power consumption craze, power supplies can be bought at even lower Watt-age and price.
+**TL;DR**

+Just want to use Stockfish to generate all legal moves from a position? **[look no further](https://github.com/TheDiscoMole/Stockfish-BitBoard)**